-Rather than focusing on Jesus' teachings and the message of his life, modern ecclesiastical institutions and their teachers want us to "believe" because of Jesus' 'miraculous signs.'
+Rather than focusing on Jesus' teachings and the message of his life, many institutions and their teachers want us to "believe" because of Jesus' 'miraculous signs.'
 Meanwhile, they overlook Jesus' most fundamental teaching:

 “‘Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment.”
 (Matt.
 22:37-38)